|Phil Comer portrays notorious accused killer Chester Burge in Macon, GA|

 She spent my money like it grew on trees!

 A vision of loveliness.
 So dainty and petite.

 Who knew bones snapped like twigs?
 (Snaps fingers, gapes at gaff.)

 ACT III - AN ALIBI

 My God, detectives accused me!
-Those vicious prosecutors treated me -- the victim of prejudice, perjury and persecution -- like a common criminal.
+Those vicious prosecutors persecuted me -- the victim of prejudice and perjury -- like a common criminal.

 To think, the fiends even put my own mother under oath.
 (Pause.)
 She testified against me.
 Said I was mean.
 And beat my wife!
 (Indignation.)

 (Lip quivers.)
 Mommy?
 (Belligerence morphs into infantilism, sucks thumb.
 Eyes every visitor with thumb in mouth.)

 I showed them.
 The jury found me "not guilty."
 N-O-T G-U-I-L-T-Y.

 Acquitted!
 Acquitted, I tell you!
 (Pumps fist.)